Author: Dr. Michael Chase

-Finally, the following figure shows a summary of the regional average Tmin history back to 1885, indicating the heavy rain that may explain some of the anomalous changes in temperature around 1974 and 2012:
+Finally, the following figure shows a summary of the regional average Tmin and rainfall history back to 1885, indicating the heavy rain that may explain some of the anomalous changes in temperature around 1974 and 2012:

 Conclusions: See the start of this post.